-Alternative Control: Some organic growers use milk and hydrogen peroxide to control downy mildew.
+Alternative Control: Some organic growers have used milk and hydrogen peroxide to control downy mildew.
 Spreading compost on the soil is also used to control pathogens.
-Bacillus subtilis is also registered for the control of Bremia.
+Bacillus subtilis is also registered to control Bremia lactuca on radicchio fields grown in Arizona.